Heinrich Plett (1853-1934) and Katharina Teske (1857-1918)

 Heinrich Peter Beier was born on July 27, 1902 in Russia, where he also spent his youth.
 He lost his dear parents early, as well as a brother and a sister.
 The brother died in 1918, the mother in 1919, the father in 1922 and a sister in 1923.

 When times abroad became more and more difficult and many fled, he also came to America with his Hiebert siblings in March 1930.
-Here he made a living [gefristet hat] by Ausarbeiten, as the opportunities for this in this country are usually favourable.
+Here he made a living with finishing work, as the opportunities for this in this country are usually favourable.

 He had a mild and pleasant nature, and his presence was agreeable.
-We would like to tell you about a special experience he had with the Lord, but we are not granted that privilege.
-But we know and take comfort in the fact that we have a just and gracious God in heaven, who will ask only in the measure according to which He has distributed.
+We would have liked to report about a special experience he had with the Lord, which is not granted to us.
+But we know and take comfort in the fact that we have a just and gracious God in heaven, who will ask only in the measure according to which He has given.